TykTechnologies/tyk-docs-hugo/tyk-docs/content/troubleshooting/tyk-gateway/support-information.md

 your Gateway build.
 These pinpoint the exact Gateway build that is in use.

-- If you're running a recent version, running `tyk version` prints out detailed information about the gateway binary, including the go version it was built with, the operating system and architecture.
+- If you're running a recent version >= 5.2.3, running `tyk version` prints out detailed information about the Gateway binary, including the Go version it was built with, the operating system and architecture. detailed information about the gateway binary, including the go version it was built with, the operating system and architecture.